elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 In the sidebar, folders that don't contain text files can now be expanded properly, and Code does a better job making sure sidebar focus updates correctly when tabs are closed.
 The tab width menu has been reworked quite a bit to more accurately prioritize between your global defaults, per document settings, and editorconfig file.
 An issue that caused an incorrect column number in the line number menu was fixed.

 The Vala symbols outline now correctly matches Code when the style changes after startup, and we fixed issues with styling when no documents are open.
 An issue that caused excessive reads and writes to settings has been fixed.
 Plus, you can now switch tabs with the keyboard shortcut <kbd>Ctrl</kbd> + <kbd>PageUp</kbd>/<kbd>PageDown</kbd> thanks to [Stan](https://github.com/stan-janssen)

-## Terminal

-This release was extremely collaborative with quite a few commit authors.
-It contains fixes related to tab switching shortcuts and makes sure that context menus are updated when activated with the menu key thanks to [Lasne](https://github.com/Faelian) and [Ryo](https://github.com/ryonakano), respectively.
-[Stan](https://github.com/stan-janssen) also resolved an issue where shortcuts conflicted with some command line apps and added a new option to start Terminal hidden.
-[Jeremy](https://github.com/jeremypw) also fixed an issue with `#` characters in URLs.
-Finally, thanks to [Gustavo](https://github.com/marukesu) and [Corentin](https://github.com/tintou) for their work on unit testing and code cleanup in this release.

 # System Settings